Haar-type stochastic Galerkin formulations for hyperbolic systems with Lipschitz continuous flux function: Applications to hyperbolic conservation laws

 Due to Theorem~\ref{LemmaHaar}, we have the expression~$ \D_{\hat{\rho}} \widehat{p}(\widehat{\rho}) = \VPhaar \big[ \gamma \DP(\widehat{\rho})^{\gamma-1}\big] \VPhaar^\T $ and the Jacobian of the flux function reads as

 Due to the sparse block diagonal structure, the real spectrum is obtained.

 \end{proof}

-Finally, we remark that all involved matrices can be exactly precomputed at a finite number of quadrature points~$\xi^{(1)},\ldots,\xi^{(Q)}$.
+Finally, we remark that all involved matrices can be exactly precomputed by using an appropriate quadrature rule with a finite number of nodes~$\xi^{(1)},\ldots,\xi^{(Q)}$.
 According to~\cite[Sec.~5.1]{FettesPaper}, the positivity of the gPC expansions $\Pi_K\big[\widehat{\rho}\big]\big(\xi^{(q)}\big)>0$ at all points~$q=1,\dots,Q$ implies~$\widehat{\rho}\in\mathbb{H}^+$, which guarantees hyperbolicity of the stochastic Galerkin formulation in Theorem~\ref{corollary4}.
 Hence, the connection between the hyperbolicity of the Galerkin and the original system is established.